All Episodes

 If we lose that, we lose everything.

-Just here we have threads of democrats essentially calling for violence and normalizing violence against Trump.
+Just here we have threads of Democrats essentially calling for violence and normalizing violence against Trump.

-Just Minn Crockett.
+Just members Crockett.

 The violence is all from MAGA, not the left.